-Faculty Contact: Shelle Hartzel Faculty Email: shartzel@lakelandcollege.edu
+Faculty Contact: Sarah Harley Faculty Email: sharley@lakelandcollege.edu Faculty Phone: 217-234-5289

 MATHEMATICS EDUCATION

 (AA.MAED) ASSOCIATE IN ARTS

 Mathematics Education prepares the student to transfer to a senior institution with a major in mathematics education.

 This program follows Math Pathway #4.
 Math requirements for a specific major may vary from one institution to another.
 Please consult with an academic counselor or academic advisor to confirm the pathway that is applicable to your major and transfer institution.